Totobi123/PromptVideo-3/replit.md

 ### External Dependencies

-**AI Script Generation**: OpenRouter API using the DeepSeek chat model (`deepseek/deepseek-chat-v3.1:free`) for generating video scripts based on user prompts.
-The system sends detailed prompts including mood, pace, and length requirements, receiving structured JSON responses with timestamped segments.
+**AI Script Generation**: OpenRouter API using GPT-3.5 Turbo for generating video scripts based on user prompts.
+The system sends detailed prompts including mood, pace, length, audience, and category-specific requirements.
+Each of the 11 categories (Tech, Cooking, Travel, Education, Gaming, Fitness, Vlog, Review, Tutorial, Entertainment, Gospel) has specific guidelines that shape the video's structure, tone, media preferences, CTA style, and keyword usage.
+The AI returns structured JSON responses with timestamped segments optimized for the selected category.

 **Text-to-Speech**: Murf.ai API for generating voiceover audio.
 The service uses mood-based voice selection, automatically choosing appropriate voices based on the selected mood (e.g., Terrell for happy, Natalie for casual, Clint for sad).